 Bela Hatvany was in town, He comes to Boston a lot since He has family and Business interests here as well as some history (although He now lives in the South of France).
-He's a very old family friend who has known my parents for almost fifty years.
+He's an ancient family friend who has known my parents for almost fifty years.

 Bela told me a great story about when He was at Harvard Business School.
 He was asked by IBM to complete a data/software project at the end of the first year of his MBA.

 I remember clearly Bela telling me about his idea to set up this online giving site back in 2000.
-I was more than a bit skeptical at the time since the internet was still at quite an embryonic stage plus there had just been a major 'dot.com crash', which took shares in my wife's company, Akamai, from $400 a share to $1 a share.
+I was more than a bit sceptical at the time since the internet was still at quite an embryonic stage plus there had just been a major 'dot.com crash', which took shares in my wife's company, Akamai, from $400 a share to $1 a share.